bripley-nxtech/Angular2WebpackSeed/README.md

-# Angular2WebpackSeed
-Seed Project for Angular 2 and Webpack
+# Angular 2 - Webpack Seed

 ## Commands:
 1. **npm start** - This is for local development.
 It will bundle the app and turn on the webpack-dev-server and also enable hot module replacement